-Sparse polynomial interpolation in Chebyshev bases

-Daniel Potts Manfred Tasche[‡]

-We study the problem of reconstructing a sparse polynomial in a basis of Chebyshev polynomials (Chebyshev basis in short) from given samples on a Chebyshev grid of [-1, 1].
+Sparse polynomial interpolation in Chebyshev bases Daniel Potts Manfred Tasche[‡] We study the problem of reconstructing a sparse polynomial in a basis of Chebyshev polynomials (Chebyshev basis in short) from given samples on a Chebyshev grid of [-1, 1].
 A polynomial is called M-sparse in a Chebyshev basis, if it can be represented by a linear combination of M Chebyshev polynomials.
-We show that an M-sparse polynomial of maximum degree 2N-1 can be theoretically recovered from 2M samples on a Chebyshev grid.
-As efficient recovery methods, Prony-like methods are used.
+For a polynomial with known and unknown Chebyshev sparsity, respectively, we present efficient reconstruction methods, where Prony-like methods are used.
 The reconstruction results are mainly presented for bases of Chebyshev polynomials of first and second kind, respectively.
 But similar issues can be obtained for bases of Chebyshev polynomials of third and fourth kind, respectively.
 Key words and phrases: Sparse interpolation, Chebyshev basis, Chebyshev polynomial, sparse polynomial, Prony-like method, ESPRIT, matrix pencil factorization, companion matrix, Prony polynomial, eigenvalue problem, rectangular Toeplitz-plus-Hankel matrix.
 AMS Subject Classifications: 65D05, 41A45, 65F15, 65F20.